 The average reading level of an American adult is equivalent to that of a freshman in high school.
 Writing content that is readable and understandable widens the net of potential subscribers you can convert into members.
 Be conversational, succinct, and avoid complex sentences.
-(Pro tip: use Hemingway App to help focus and refine everything you write!)
+(Pro tip: use the Hemingway app to help focus and refine everything you write!)

 If you have a case of writer’s block, talk through your membership offering out loud or to a friend.
 Walk them through your process, and explain what it means for someone to join and subscribe.
 By speaking about it the way other people think about it, you’ll find the exact words you need to convert website visitors into members.

-Call-to-actions are key in getting people through the door and onto the next stage of subscribing.
+Effective calls to action (CTAs) on your lead magnet are key in getting people through the door and onto the next stage of subscribing.
 You often see them in emails, at the top of a sales page, or at the bottom of a blog post.
 These are buttons you click because you have the intent to spend.

-An easy way to write the perfect call-to-action is to write out what you want someone to do when they reach your page.
+An easy way to write the perfect CTA is to write out what you want someone to do when they reach your lead magnet page.
 Start your sentence with the words, “I want you to…” and end it with the action they need to take.
 The action itself is exactly what you need to place in your button.

 If someone reaches your page, chances are they’re familiar with you or the creation you’re offering.
 Instead of using the valuable space on your page to explain to people what they likely already know about you, use that space to let them know why you’re different.

 Talk about the value of your creation.
 What does it mean for them to have this membership?
 Why is their money better spent with you?
 What’s a unique differentiator that sets you and your work apart from others?
-By highlighting your value, you show people that you know how to solve their problem, or that you can fill a need that they have.
+By highlighting your value, you show people that you know how to solve their problem, or that you can fill a need or want that they have.

 Check out this fun fact: it takes 90 seconds for someone to decide if they want to purchase from you, and 90% of that decision is based on color alone.
 That’s a short amount of time to make a big impact.

 When picking colors for your sales pages, aim for clean and simple.
-Leave white space on the page to create space around your content and call-to-actions, and save that fun splash of color for buttons, graphics, and other links that push people to the next step.
+Leave white space on the page to create breathing room around your content and calls to action, and save that fun splash of color for buttons, graphics, and other links that push people to the next step.